powercodeacademy/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 ```

-Run `learn test` again; your tests should now be passing.
+Run `bin/rspec` again; your tests should now be passing.
 By changing the local
 variable `this_dogs_name` to an instance variable `@this_dogs_name`, we've
 effectively changed its **scope**: instead of only being available to the method
 it's defined in, it's now available to **all instance methods** defined within